axibase/atsd/rule-engine/placeholders.md

 The replacements in the original input text, such as email subject, are performed _in-place_ where each placeholder is substituted with the value of its expression, converted to a string.

-The expression may refer to:
+The expression can refer to:

 * [Window](window.md#window-fields) fields
 * [Entity](../api/meta/entity/list.md#fields) fields